grislyeye/three-meet/contributing.md

         1. Directories of items, such as lists of skill descriptions.
         2. Large amounts of reference material that would be important to a player, such as a class or background.

+### 6. Spelling

+  1. British English spelling should be used.

 ## Rules Guide

 ### Features